Paul Dolan (soccer): International career

 His final international was a November 1997 World Cup qualification match against Costa Rica, a game after which Alex Bunbury, Geoff Aunger, Frank Yallop and Colin Miller also said farewell to the national team.

 In 2004, Dolan was inducted into the Canadian Soccer Hall of Fame.

-Coaching
+Coaching career

 After retiring, Dolan became one of Canada's goalkeeper coaches at both CONCACAF Gold Cup tournaments and World Cup qualification games.